Agentic Verification of Software Systems

-When a lemma is successfully proved, \ourSol stores comprehensive tactic history records that capture the complete context and evolution of each proof step.
+\ourSol learns on the fly by maintaining an archive of successful proofs.
+This archive is accumulated throughout a proving campaign, and \ourSol adapts its strategy when proving new lemmas.
+Specifically, when a lemma is successfully proved, \ourSol stores comprehensive tactic history records that capture the complete context and evolution of each proof step.
 Each record contains the applied tactic, the proof goals before and after tactic application, the available hypotheses and their changes, along with metadata including the theorem name, and the tactic ID within the proof sequence.
 This rich historical information serves multiple purposes: (1) it enables \ourSol to learn from successful proof patterns and reuse effective tactic sequences in similar contexts, (2) it provides detailed examples for context-aware tactic generation by showing how specific goals were transformed, and (3) it supports the feedback handling mechanism by offering concrete instances of successful problem-solving strategies.
 By maintaining this detailed provenance of proof construction, \ourSol can build a knowledge base of proven tactics that enhances its capability to tackle new lemmas with similar structural patterns or mathematical properties (the experiment results presented in Section \ref{sec:result::rq2} also support our claim).